cr3mov/writeups/1337up23-web-owasp.md

 #0 /var/www/html/db.php(11): mysqli->query('select * from o...') #1 /var/www/html/search.php(21): sqlquery('select * from o...') #2 {main} thrown in /var/www/html/db.php on line 11
 ```

-But after some tries we have found out that query string parameters can only contain something matching this regex `/[a-z0-9_-]/i`, dots and spaces are being replaced to underscores `_`.
-But since we have `-` not banned we can try to abuse it and comment query to see at least part of it in order to understand what to do next.
+After several attempts, we discovered that query string parameters must match the following regex pattern: `/[a-z0-9_-]/i`.
+Dots and spaces are replaced with underscores `_`.
+However, the `-` char is permitted, we can exploit it to comment out the rest of the query, which may reveal a portion of it and help us understand what to do next.

 `https://owasp.ctf.intigriti.io/search.php?b=1&1=321&--=123`